Bournemouth University’s global Festival of Learning has taken place in Europe, with staff and students joining partners from across Europe in Berlin.

 "I now better understand the opportunities available to students, both at home and I guess more importantly in terms of the global Festival, abroad as well.

-"So when students come and talk to me, I’ll have a better point of view about opportunities abroad and from listening to people here have found that really adds a richness to their experience that can help add to a career as well.
-BU academics Bournemouth University’s global Festival of Learning has taken place in Europe, with staff and students joining partners from across Europe in Berlin."
+"So when students come and talk to me, I’ll have a better point of view about opportunities abroad and from listening to people here have found that really adds a richness to their experience that can help add to a career as well."

 BU academics also presented their research into speed-reading, sport fandom, legal highs and the FoodSMART project, alongside speaking about the importance of teaching critical thinking.